 When the shopping bug bites, folks in the Pee Dee head to Florence for great finds.
 If you need it—or simply want it—chances are you’ll find it here: the latest fashions, vintage collectibles, novelty gifts, antiques and more.
 Grab your wallet, put on your comfy shoes and make the rounds for a day of unforgettable shopping.

-Belk, JCPenney, Best Buy, Dick’s Sporting Goods, Barnes & Noble and HomeGoods make for convenient shopping at Magnolia Mall.
-Other favorite retail shops include Old Navy, H&M, Charlotte Russe, American Eagle, Rue 21, Victoria’s Secret and Bath & Body Works.
-The only enclosed shopping mall in the area, it also features a bustling food court as well as a Ruby Tuesday and several stand-alone restaurants like Buffalo Wild Wings, Chipotle, Chick-fil-A and Chuck E. Cheese's.
+Belk, Best Buy, Dick’s Sporting Goods, Barnes & Noble, Burlington and HomeGoods make for convenient shopping at Magnolia Mall.
+Other favorite retail shops include Old Navy, Five Below, H&M, Palmetto Moon, American Eagle, Rue 21, Victoria’s Secret and Bath & Body Works.
+The only enclosed shopping mall in the area, it also features a bustling food court as well as several stand-alone restaurants like Texas Roadhouse, Buffalo Wild Wings, Chipotle, Chick-fil-A and Chuck E. Cheese's.

 Though not enclosed, Florence Mall is just as walkable and has a desirable number of popular shops and restaurants.
-For wardrobe finds, visit Ross, T.J.
-Maxx, Stein Mart, Dress Barn and Shoe Carnival, among others.
-This is also the home of popular Florence restaurant Red Bone Alley, and a busy Piggly Wiggly grocery store.
+Ulta, Talbot’s, Ross and T.J.
+Maxx are among the many retailers local shoppers love.
+This is also the home of popular Florence restaurant Red Bone Alley and a busy Piggly Wiggly grocery store.
 Outbuildings offer a range of eateries: Moe’s Southwest Grill, CiCi’s Pizza, Shane’s Rib Shack, Five Guys, Starbucks and Schlotzky’s Deli.

 Antiques, Collectibles, Trinkets